 The strong metallic bonding generally results

 in dense, strong materials with high melting and boiling points.

-these 'free' electrons carry the charge of an electric current when a
+these 'free' delocalised electrons carry the charge of an electric current when a

-potential difference (voltage!) is applied across a piece of metal eg copper
+potential difference (voltage) is applied across a piece of metal

 Metals are also good conductors of heat.

-This is also due to the free moving electrons.
-Non-metallic solids conduct
+The fact that metals are good at conducting heat is also due to the free moving electrons.

 heat energy by hotter more strongly vibrating atoms, knocking against cooler